HoloCapturer Pipeline

 Overview

-This system inherits from BasePipeline and heavily relies on multi-threading (via Thread Safe Queues and Workers) to ensure high performance and low latency during volumetric streaming.
+This system inherits from BasePipeline and relies on multi-threading (via Thread Safe Queues and Workers) to ensure high performance and low latency during volumetric streaming.
+It abstracts the complexity of volumetric encoding and synchronization, allowing you to focus on the application logic.

 Architecture & Workflow